theozsnowman/finance-plugin-oscommerce/README.md

 ```

-   b) Add this snippet to the bottom of /admin/orders.php
+   b) Open /admin/orders.php and add the below code at the bottom of the file.

  ```